 - Sports injuries

-If you sustained an injury eg. fracture or damage to a bone, tissue, joints, ligaments you may be able to claim compensation for:
+If you sustained an injury eg. fracture or damage to a bone, tissue, joints, ligaments you may be able to obtain compensation in orthopaedic claims for:

 - Pain and suffering

 - Restorative surgery and Treatment

 - Rehabilitation and physiotherapy